baasbox/docs/source/index.md

 ### Custom error codes

-These are custom error codes specific to BaasBox
+These are custom error codes specific to BaasBox, returned into the bb_code field.

 -  40001: You are attempting to update a database object with older data.
 Version is not the same